-- Assign cases of alleged violation of regulations to the appropriate hearing body based upon the severity of the infraction, the nature of the regulation (i.e. fraternity/sorority, residence hall, traffic regulations, etc.), and the residence of the student(s) involved; - 2.
+- Assign cases of alleged violation of regulations to the appropriate hearing body based upon the severity of the infraction, the nature of the regulation and the residence of the student(s) involved: - 2.
 Determine the disciplinary charges to be filed; - 3.
-Interview and advise parties involved in disciplinary proceedings; - 4.
-Select, supervise, train, and advise all College Judicial Boards and advisors; - 5.
-Serve as a person designated to conduct Disciplinary Conferences for lesser violations and, by choice of the student, as a hearing officer for serious violations of this Code.
-The Chief Judicial Officer may impose all sanctions provided in this Code; - 6.
-Maintain all student disciplinary records; and, - 7.
-Submit a statistical report each semester to the campus community.
-This report should include the number of cases resulting in disciplinary action and the range of sanctions imposed.
+Interview and advise parties involved in disciplinary proceedings; - Select, supervise, train, and advise all College Student Conduct Board members and student advocates; - 5.
+Maintain all student disciplinary records..

-College Judicial Board
+College Student Conduct Board

-The College Judicial Board is composed of students selected by the Executive Committee of Student Senate and the Chief Judicial Officer; faculty members chosen by Faculty Senate; and, administrative/staff members recommended by Staff Council.
-For each hearing, there shall be a hearing panel consisting of two (2) students, two (2) faculty and/or administrative staff and one (1) faculty chair person.
-A panel member should disqualify himself/herself or may be disqualified from hearing a case if he/she is personally involved or biased, or has prior knowledge of the case to be heard.
+The College Student Conduct Board is composed of students selected by the Executive Committee of Student Senate and the Director of Campus Life; faculty members chosen by Faculty Senate; and, administrative/staff members recommended by Staff Council.
+For each hearing, there shall be a hearing panel consisting of two (2) students, two (2) faculty and/or administrative staff and one (1) faculty chairperson.
+A panel member should himself/herself or may be disqualified from hearing a case if he/she is personally involved or biased, or has prior knowledge of the case to be heard.
 The hearing panel must deliberate until a decision is reached.
 When consensus is not possible, a majority vote will decide the case.
-The College Judicial Board may impose all sanctions contained in the Code of Conduct.
+The College Student Conduct Board may impose any sanction contained in the Code of Conduct.